48 Shades of Brown

 48 Shades of Brown is a young-adult novel by Australian author Nick Earls, published by Penguin Books in 1999.
 The novel was awarded Children's Book of the Year: Older Readers by the Children's Book Council of Australia in 2000.
 The novel has been adapted into a play and a film.

 Plot

 In his final year at school, and with his parents overseas, Dan is forced to grow up fast when he moves in with his 22-year-old aunt Jacq and her eccentric friend Naomi.
 His story is light-hearted and funny, with a definite twist of insanity.

 Adaptations

 In 2001, Philip Dean adapted the novel into a play for the La Boite Theatre Company.
 The play's script was published by Currency Press.
-The novel was also adapted into a film, titled 48 Shades, which is now available on DVD after screening across cinemas in Australia in 2006.
+The novel was also adapted into a film, titled 48 Shades, which was released on DVD after screening across cinemas in Australia in 2006.